What Is the Value of Labor?

 progress.
 Using the technology and techniques of a hundred years

-ago we would probably be producing only enough food for half
+ago we would probably be producing only enough food for a third

-of the population.
-The inventor will not invest his time and
+of the population we know have.
+The inventor will not invest

-money if he is paid nothing, of course, but there is more to
+his time and money if he is paid nothing, of course, but there

 So how much is just the raw labor of the worker worth?
 I don't

 have an answer.
 Nobody really does in any defensible formulation